awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-lambda.md

 1. To save the event pattern, choose **Save**\.

 1. For **Select event bus**, choose **AWS default event bus**\.
+**Important**
+You must choose the default event bus to receive events from AWS services\.

 1. For **Target**, choose **Lambda function**\.